-This is sadly my last Chagos News foreword due to my term as Chair ending at the March 2024 Annual General Meeting, but I look forward to CCT's continued success and growth under the new Chair, Ian Dunn.
-We also welcome Dr Nicole Esteban as a Trustee this year, in addition to the new 2023 Trustees James Clarke, and Bry Wilson.
-We sadly say farewell to Trustees including the long-serving Rachel Jones, Sarah Havery, Jonathan Hunt, Rachel McGoff and Alistair Gammel, who has stepped in as acting Chair when needed, which is why we acknowledged him at last year's AGM with lifetime honorary membership.
+This is sadly my last Chagos News foreword due to my term as Chair ending at the March 2024 Annual General Meeting, but I look forward to CCT's continued success and growth under a new Chair.
+We also welcome Dr Nicole Esteban and Ian Dunn as Trustees this year, in addition to the new 2023 Trustees James Clarke and Bry Wilson.
+We sadly say farewell to Trustees including the long-serving Rachel Jones, Sarah Havery, Jonathan Hunt, Rachel McGoff and Alistair Gammel, who has stepped in as Acting Chair when needed, which is why we acknowledged him at last year's AGM with lifetime honorary membership.